spectrocloud/librarium/docs/docs-content/clusters/pcg/architecture.md

 :::

-When registering a MAAS cloud account with Palette, toggle on **Use System Private Gateway** to enable direct communication between Palette and MAAS.
+When registering a private cloud account with Palette, toggle on **Use System Private Gateway** to enable direct communication between Palette and the local infrastructure provider.
+This option is only available to private cloud environments such as MAAS, OpenStack, and VMware vSphere.

 The following table explains the different use cases for when a PCG and System Private Gateway are eligible.